Mbed-TLS/mbedtls/docs/proposed/config-split.md

 crypto_config.h is extended to become the TF-PSA-Crypto configuration file, mbedtls_config.h mainly becomes the configuration file for the TLS and x509 libraries.

-Regarding the platform abstraction layer configuration options, we do not want to use the TF-PSA-Crypto ones in TLS and x509 code thus each of them has an equivalent one in mbedtls_config.h prefixed by MBEDTLS_ instead of TF_PSA_CRYPTO_ that just expand to the TF_PSA_CRYPTO_ one:
-#define MBEDTLS_xyz TF_PSA_CRYPTO_xyz.

 ## Sections in tf_psa_crypto_config.h